 College Scholarships for Child Development Courses

-Funding is available for SUMMER 2023 scholarships for child development majors at Amarillo College.
+Funding is available for SPRING 2024 scholarships for child development majors at Amarillo College.
 AC offers evening and online classes.
 Additionally, the child development classes you take can go towards the annual Child Care Regulation and Texas Rising Star (TRS) training hour requirements.

 Texas Rising Star Program

-Across Texas, parents and families enroll their children into child care programs, including center-based and home-based programs.
-Numerous research studies have shown that at-risk children who attend higher-quality child care programs are more prepared for school entry than children who do not attend quality child care programs.
+Across Texas, parents and families enroll their children in childcare programs, including center-based and home-based programs.
+Numerous research studies have shown that at-risk children who attend higher-quality childcare programs are more prepared for school entry than children who do not attend quality childcare programs.

 Those providers that voluntarily achieve TRS provider certification, offering quality care that exceeds the State’s Minimum Child Care Licensing Standards for director and staff qualifications, caregiver-child interactions, age-appropriate curricula and activities, nutrition and indoor/outdoor activities, and parent involvement and education, are in a better position to contribute to the early development of children.
 As providers progress through the levels of TRS provider certification, they contribute progressively more to the development of the children they serve on a daily basis.